varnishcache/varnish-cache/doc/sphinx/users-guide/index.rst

-.. _tutorial-index:
+.. _users-guide-index:

 %%%%%%%%%%%%%
 Using Varnish
 %%%%%%%%%%%%%

-This tutorial is intended for system administrators managing Varnish cache.
+This guide is intended for system administrators managing Varnish Cache.
 The reader should know how to configure her web- or application server and have basic knowledge of the HTTP protocol.
-The reader should have Varnish up and running with the default configuration.
+The reader should have Varnish Cache up and running with the default configuration.

 The tutorial is split into short chapters, each chapter taking on a separate topic.
 Good luck.